zclark12/Wedding-Website/README.md

 # Wedding-Website

-This was a personal project that I decied to build as my own wedding is coming up soon.
-As a person who is still lerning, it was deffienlty a challange for me, but one i looked forward to building.
-This is also my fist full scale site that I am building.
+This was a personal project that I decied to build as my own wedding was coming up soon.
+As a person who is still learning, it was deffienlty a challange for me.
+This is also my fist full scale site that I had built.

 Before I built this:
-  I knew a little bit of HTML and Css as well as some basic bootstrap.
+  I knew a little bit of HTML and CSS as well as some basic bootstrap.
 I knew going into it I would have to learn as I go but it was well worth it.

 Problems I came accross and how I overcame them: